ConceptaNjolima/MyTNTResources/Week 1/[ENG1.3] Intro to creating new app and React.md

 ### Revisit app architecture (10 minutes)

 * Revisit React as the component framework
+  * [React](https://github.com/facebook/react) is an open source project from Facebook.
+It is used at Microsoft in web experiences across teams.
+IG, Netflix, New York Times, Khan Academy, WhatsApp, Dropbox... all use and contribute to React
   * React is a JS library for building user interfaces
   * UI is built in small, isolated pieces called components
   * Components tell React what to display on the screen
   * When the data changes, React *reacts* and updates the screen
   * CSS is used to style React
   * React is the code behind rendering HTML in a webpage
-  * [React](https://github.com/facebook/react) is an open source project from Facebook.
-It is used at Microsoft in web experiences across teams.
-IG, Netflix, New York Times, Khan Academy, WhatsApp, Dropbox... all use and contribute to React.
-* As a table, TNTs draw what they have learned so far about the app architecture
+* TNTs draw what they have learned so far about app architecture
   * Display app architecture with labels, no descriptions
   * TNT groups talk through the function of the different parts and how they connect
 * Re-group and walk through architecture thus far together - HTML, CSS, React, Node...